Spectroscopy

 • Dwell Time (s) – Time spent at each wavelength

-For systems that use a computer-controlled detector, you need to select the correct detector and an appropriate sensitivity level from the Monarc/Vulcan Detector Control palette.
+For systems that use a computer-controlled detector, you must select the correct detector and an appropriate sensitivity level from the Monarc/Vulcan Detector Control palette.

 The Wavelength-Filtered SI section includes additional information regarding how to collect spatial and spectral information using the wavelength-filtered spectrum imaging mode.